MarkKensington/twitter-DApp/README.md

 1. Open command line terminal to the Swisscom POA Node directory and start the Node using `geth --datadir ./ --rpc --rpcaddr "0.0.0.0" --rpcapi "admin,eth,net,personal,web3,debug"`
 2. Open another terminal to the Swisscom POA Node, run `geth attach --datadir ./` and then use `admin.addPeer("enode://<address>")` with the correct `address` to connect.
 Once it has synched check connectivity with MetaMask
 3. Unlock the main node account using `personal.unlockAccount(eth.accounts[0])`
-4. Open a new terminal and change to the twitter-DApp project folder and deploy the Smart Contract on the Swisscom Blockchain using: `truffle deploy`
+4. Open a new terminal and `cd` into the twitter-DApp project folder and deploy the Smart Contract on the Swisscom Blockchain using: `truffle deploy`
 5. Change the `contract_address` in method `on_data(self, raw_data)`from `twitter_streamer_SBA.py` with address provided after `truffle deploy` of the Smart Contract
 6. If you want to hard-code the receiver address rather than extract it from the tweet you will need to change the `receiver_address` in method `on_data(self, raw_data)`from `twitter_streamer.py` with your own (Metamask) address and then comment out the second `receiver_address` assignment in the `try:` section
 7. If necessary, change the `Web3(IPCProvider)` path in method `on_data(self, raw_data)`from `~/poa/geth.ipc` to the path of your running POA Node